Mac Fixes

 6. Overheating

-1. Go to Finder > Apps > Utilities > Activity Monitor
+1. Go to Finder > Applications > Utilities > Activity Monitor

 2. Click the CPU tab

-3. Quit the most CPU-intensive apps and process (at the top) by clicking on each one, and clicking on the X at the top of the window.
+3. Quit the most CPU-intensive apps and processes (at the top) by clicking on each one, and clicking on the X at the top of the window.
 Click on Quit to confirm.

 7. Reset the PRAM

-2. Press and hold the Option/Alt + Command + P + R keys simultaneously for 20 seconds.
+2. Turn on your Mac, then immediately press and hold the Option + Command + P + R keys

 8. Reset the NVRAM